LennaHammer/English/EVP/out/words_adjective.md

 /lɔːŋ/ TIME
 [A1]continuing for a large amount of time
 - a long movie/meeting
-- I've been waiting a long time.
+- I've been waiting a long `time`.
 - It's a long time since I lived there.
 - Apparently the sessions are an hour long.